“Uplink established, we’re good to go. Viv, can you hear us?”

 He jolts a bit and spins in his chair to face them but it’s enough to cause his link to break.
 Will is the first to sense something is off, hugging against the console-inlaid pillar and wrapping their tail around it.

-“Guys, hold onto something," they direct.
+“Everyone hold onto something!” they direct.

 Bern looks up to them as worry starts to set in.
 “Wait, what’s going o--”